Jothsa/sound-bite/README.md

 ## Compatibility

 This component should work in all browsers that support web components and css nesting.
+Javascript is required.
+However, if web components are not supported or js is not enabled, the component will not render which is not the end of the world.
+However, to provide a better fallback, add the name of the sound in the default slot of the component.

 ## Known Issues